MicrosoftDocs/windows-dev-docs/hub/dev-environment/overview.md

 ---
 title: Set up your Windows 10 development environment
-description: A guide to help you setup and optimize your Windows development environment.
-We will get you started installing the languages and tools that you need to develop using Windows or Windows Subsystem for Linux.
+description: A guide to help you setup your Windows development environment.
+We will get you started installing the languages and tools that you need for your development work using Windows or Windows Subsystem for Linux.
 author: mattwojo
 ms.author: mattwoj
 manager: jken
 ms.topic: article
 ms.technology: windows-nodejs
-keywords:
-ms.localizationpriority: medium
-ms.date: 07/01/2020
-ROBOTS: NOINDEX
+keywords: Set up windows, Dev Environment, Dev tools, development paths, Microsoft, Windows, Developer, Tips, Performance, WSL, terminal, nodejs, python ms.localizationpriority: medium ms.date: 07/24/2020
 ---

 # Set up your Windows 10 development environment